Natural Aloe Vera Mouthwash Recipe

 Homemade mouthwash should cause you no harm unless you use them in high concentrations.
 If you’re concerned about using DIY mouthwash, talk with your dentist.

-Note: The recipe I shared above has been reviewed and approved by a professional dentist.
+Note: The recipe I shared above has been reviewed and approved by my dentist. 🙂

 Is it safe to include essential oil in this mouthwash recipe?